 - Understand, apply and interpret strategies to manage a client’s portfolio.

-- The PWM industry Today
+- The Private Wealth Management Industry Today

 - Overview of Advice Channels

 - Life Cycle Investing – Why People Save and Invest

 - Portfolio Construction and Taxes

 - Insurance and Annuities

 - Contemporary Issues